-African Great Lakes Inform is for scientists, resource practitioners and decision-makers working on the six themes who want to find and share resources and collaborate to protect, restore and sustainably use the African Great Lakes.
+African Great Lakes Inform is for scientists, resource practitioners and decision-makers working on the African Great lakes and who want to find and share resources, collaborate, and partner to protect, restore and sustainably use the African Great Lakes.

 Who is leading African Great Lakes Inform?

 African Great Lakes Inform was developed by The Nature Conservancy, under the guidance of the 2017 African Great Lakes Conference and in collaboration with the Lake Tanganyika Authority Secretariat.
-The Conservancy is managing the site until 2018 when an African Great Lakes Conservation Fund grantee will take over.
-Although the Conservancy, and eventually a grantee, manages and leads the site, the scientists, leaders and practitioners in the AGL region drive the content on African Great Lakes Inform.
+The Conservancy is in the process of transferring ownership and administration of the site to two partners: the University of Nairobi and the African Center for Aquatic Research and Education.
+Although the Conservancy and its partners manage and administer the site, the scientists, leaders and practitioners in the AGL region drive the content on African Great Lakes Inform.